If there is a popular nutrient that we have heard about all our lives, it is fiber .

 - Grains: wheat germ, bran, whole wheat bread and bread products, oat bran, rice bran, brown rice, barley.

-Remember that this information is only intended to offer you natural alternatives that could help you feel better during the climacteric, but it is not intended to supplant specialized medical opinion.
+Remember that this information is only intended to offer you natural alternatives that could help you feel better during the climacteric, but is not intended to supplant specialized medical opinion.